-Document fields and values in expressions (for example, in filters) are typed according to the Entity Data Model, or EDM (see Entity Data Model (MSDN) for details).
-Azure Search uses the following data types.
+In Azure Search, document fields and values in expressions (for example, in filters) are typed according to the Entity Data Model, or EDM (see Entity Data Model (MSDN) for details).

 If you're using indexers to pull data into Azure Search, indexers have different data type mappings for JSON and SQL Server data sources.
-See Data type map for indexers in Azure Search for details.
+For more information, see Data type map for indexers in Azure Search.

 EDM data types used in Azure Search indexes and documents